ada-discovery/ada-docker/README.md

 # ada-docker

 ### About
-ADA Discovery Analytics supports manual and Docker installation.
+Ada Discovery Analytics supports manual and Docker installation.
-Manual installation is recommended in environments where full control over every stack component, such as Elasticsearch, MongoDB, Spark, and ADA itself is required.
+Manual installation is recommended in environments where full control over every stack component, such as Elasticsearch, MongoDB, Spark, and Ada itself is required.
 Docker however, is much easier to set up and provides a highly reproducible environment.
 Consequently, Docker is recommended in most cases.

+Please note: Partial usage is also possible.
+For example, it is perfectly acceptable to use your own Spark or DB cluster, but use Docker for everything else.

 ### Requirements